 What is the most important skill to have to be a Career Mentor?

-To be a successful Career Mentor, you need to have good communication skills, as you will spend most of your time at the Career Center talking to individuals or a group of people.
+To be a successful Career Mentor, you need to have good communication skills, as you will spend most of your time at the Career and Advising Center talking to individuals or a group of people.
 If you are an outgoing individual with strong interpersonal skills this is the job for you!